-R. petelotii is fairly widespread in cultivation.
-According to the Checklist, it is native to northern Vietnam and southern China.
+R. petelotii is fairly widespread in cultivation, and is native to northern Vietnam and southern China.

 Plants have stems with a tuft of leaves at the top but are usually bare below.
 The leaves are hairy and mottled with dark almost-purplish green.